8. Bring in nature

 September – November 2021

-• Presentations and discussion on the following topics were provided: Citizen Science App, Love Your Waterways, Regional Litter Prevention Strategy, Riverfest program.
+• Biodiversity and Education Subcommittee: Held on 17 August 2021.
+Presentations and discussion on the following topics were provided: Citizen Science App, Love Your Waterways, Regional Litter Prevention Strategy, Riverfest program.

-• Carnarvon Golf Club: successfully received a small grant to install floating wetlands in their dam to assist with nutrient removal of the golf course irrigation supply.
+• Carnarvon Golf Club: Successfully received a small grant to install floating wetlands in their dam to assist with nutrient removal of the golf course irrigation supply.
 PRCG provided advice and a letter of support for the project.

 June – August 2021